Pestmite/SmartGrow/README.md

 ## Credits

-Icons by Freepik, openWeatherMap and HJ studios
+Icons by Freepik and openWeatherMap